 Founded in 1970, the mission of the Golden Civic Foundation is to build a better Golden by supporting Golden’s schools, culturals, clubs and civic organizations.
 From the downtown streetscape and public art that graces city streets and walking paths, and the support of community events and downtown revitalization efforts, the Foundation has invested more than $5.2 million in Golden and is committed to helping Golden remain a wonderful place to live, work and play!

-- Initial Review: The Foundation will conduct an initial review of grant applications in early December 2017.
-Applicants will be notified as to if they did or did not receive a grant in early January 2018.
+- Initial Review: The Foundation will conduct an initial review of grant applications in December 2017.
+Applicants will be notified as to if they did or did not receive a grant by January 2018.

 - Final Selection: The Foundation’s Board of Directors will conduct interviews with finalists in late December 2017/early January 2018 to learn more about their funding need.
 A final review panel, comprised of Board Directors and Foundation Staff, will recommend the Community Grant recipients.
 Finalists will be contacted regarding the status and amount of grant in late January 2018.